Village Projects

 Accessible & Affordable Transportation System

-The Village has taken measures to ensure that the island’s interests are protected as the developer (Bald Head Island Limited) exits the island.
+The Village took measures to ensure that the island’s interests are protected as the developer (Bald Head Island Limited) exits the island.
 All island stakeholders must have an accessible and affordable transportation system now and in the future.
-These efforts have led to legal action by both parties.
-To keep islanders informed of the status of the litigation, a litigation tracker has been created and will be updated as necessary.
-Click HERE to view the latest tracker.
-It is updated monthly and reviewed at the monthly Village Council meetings.
-Village Staff also updates the legal expenses monthly.
-Click HERE to view the latest expenses.
-Click HERE to view a Q&A document regarding the pending litigation.
+These efforts led to legal action by the Village and Limited.
+At the conclusion of the litigation, the Village Council indicated that it remains committed to supporting Limited in providing our community with the best possible transportation system.
+Toward this end, the Council will continue to engage with them and their successor.

 What are the green plastic safety fences in the maritime forest?
 These are exclosures to protect vegetation from deer.
 See more information about these on the BHI Conservancy website HERE.
 Several were damaged from recent hurricanes and staff with the Bald Head Woods Reserve are aware of this and are evaluating options (repair/replace/remove).